What to Wear in Menopause? Friendly, Fashionable Clothing

 Yes, you can be going through menopause and still dress in the latest fashion.
 In fact, many brands design stylish clothing for women in their 40s and 50s.
 Do not let your weight gain become the reason why you should dress less fashionable.
 Here are some tips for you to stay on top of your clothing game.

-Layering your clothes not only helps experiment with fashion but also hides your hot flushes.
+Layering your clothes not only helps experiment with fashion but also hides your hot flashes.
 As your body gets warm, you can easily take a layer off to cool it down.
 Start your outfit with a tank top, t-shirt, or a thin cotton shirt and layer them up from there.
 If you need to layer for work, a blazer or a cardigan should work well.
 Try to aim for a more classic style of clothing, especially if you work at an office.

 Choose Natural Fabrics